 Where to find modem and router rental fee information

 Providers tend to be pretty upfront about whether or not you need to rent their equipment or have the option to provide your own.
 However, each provider seems to put the information somewhere different.
 Possible online pages with information about modem and router rentals or requirements include:

 - A provider’s internet plan options and details page

 - A terms of service page

-Unfortunately, some providers can be unclear on whether or not you’re required to use their equipment or can provide your own, so it’s good to call a provider you’re interested in to ask about equipment requirements.
+If you’re still unclear about whether to use your own modem or not, call a provider you’re interested in to ask about equipment requirements.

 The average person using the internet to stream videos, scroll through social media and manage bills will probably not need to worry about data limits and fees.
 However, it really depends on your internet service plan (some providers have different cap levels for each plan) and your internet activities (whether you’re downloading videos or simply emailing).

 Data fees vary by provider and their cap levels, but many providers charge a fixed amount (around $10) for every additional 50 GB you use.